 But I’ll go even further: it’s important to understand that the true reference in terms of engine results accuracy is PerfectPower, and that we don’t judge the accuracy of PerfectPower by comparing its results to those of chassis dynos, but on the other hand we can judge the accuracy of a chassis dyno by comparing its results to those of PerfectPower!

-Note: You can find the detailed report of all these measurements (and even more) in the results report (coming soon) of this Mercedes C63 AMG W204 from the PerfectPower Lab.
+Note: You can find the detailed report of all these measurements (and even more) in the results report (in French for now) of this Mercedes C63 AMG W204.